spack/spack/lib/spack/docs/module_file_support.rst

 If instead what you need is just to delete a few module files, then the right subcommand is ``rm``:

-.. command-output:: spack tcl rm --help
+.. command-output:: spack module tcl rm --help

 .. note::
   We care about your module files!